st3107/h5xrd/README.md

 ``conda create h5xrd``

 2. Fork and clone the github repo or download and unzip it.
-Open the terminal, cd into the repo and pip install it (development mode is recommended).
+Open the terminal, cd into the repo and pip install it (development mode "-e" is recommended).

 ``pip install -e .``

 3. (Optional) Add an alias to the program in the bash profile.
 Substitute the content in "<>" to the path on your computer.

-``alias h5xrd="python <path to h5xrd/main.py>""``
+``alias h5xrd="python <path to h5xrd/main.py>"``

 ## Usage